sjaakbanaan/untappd-data-visualised/README.md

 - 10-12-2024: v2.4.0 v1 of Tappd Wrappd is done!
 - 21-01-2025: v2.4.1 Added a yearly avg. (global) rating to the frequency bar chart
 - 22-01-2025: v2.4.2 New UI for the basic statistics
+- 04-02-2025: v2.4.3 Performance improvement by grouping elements in tabbed content

 ## Future wishes